ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 then the whole query produces an empty nodelist.

-If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in distinct runs of the query.
+If a query may produce a nodelist with more than one possible ordering, a particular implementation may also produce distinct orderings in successive runs of the query.

 In what follows, the semantics of each segment are defined for each type of node.